BSidesSF/bsidessf.github.io/cfp.md

 February 12-13, 2017 – BSidesSF 2017

 **About BSidesSF**
-BSides SF is a non-profit organization designed to advance the body of Information Security knowledge, by providing an annual, two day, open forum for discussion and debate for security engineers and their affiliates.
+BSidesSF is a non-profit organization designed to advance the body of Information Security knowledge, by providing an annual, two day, open forum for discussion and debate for security engineers and their affiliates.
 We produce a conference that is a source of education, collaboration, and continued conversation for information technologists and those associated with this field.
-The technical and academic presentations at BSides SF are given in the spirit of peer review and advanced knowledge dissemination.
+The technical and academic presentations at BSidesSF are given in the spirit of peer review and advanced knowledge dissemination.
 This allows the field of Information Security to grow in breadth and depth, and continue in its pursuit of highly advanced scientifically based knowledge.

 The BSides community has continuously raised the bar and put the INFO back in INFOSEC.
 We thank each and every member/participant/organizer of this community for their hard work, sweat, and relentless pursuit of High Quality information.

-With some of the most passionate and influential infosec practitioners from around the country, and the world, coming to RSA Conference, BSides SF is the place to be.
+With some of the most passionate and influential infosec practitioners from around the country, and the world, coming to RSA Conference, BSidesSF is the place to be.
 The mix ranges from “down in the trenches” engineers, to business leaders, thought leaders, and executive decision makers of all stripes.

 # Suggested topics that match this year’s theme of “Mr. Robot”: